 Exceptional veterinary care for happy, healthy pets in Cairns

-Please note it’s normal for some puppies / dogs to feel a little unwell for a day or two after receiving their vaccination.
-Mild swelling or tenderness at the injection site can also occur.
-Providing a quiet space, fresh water and access to food is usually enough to help them recover comfortably.
-However, if your dog experiences a more significant reaction, please reach out to us for guidance.
+It’s normal for some dogs to feel a little unwell for a day or two after vaccination.
+Mild swelling or tenderness at the injection site may also occur.

 Cairns Southside Dog Vaccinations